JPA Persistence Unit

 persistence.xml

-Persistence units are defined in a persistence.xml file, which has to be located in the META-INF directory in the classpath.
-One persistence.xml file can include definitions for one or more persistence units.
-The portable way to instantiate an EntityManagerFactoryEntityManagerFactory.close() - JPA MethodClose the factory, releasing any resources that it holds. in JPA (as explained in the JPA Overview section) requires a persistence unit.
+Persistence units are defined in a persistence.xml file, which must be located in the META-INF directory on the classpath.
+A single persistence.xml file can define one or more persistence units.
+As explained in the JPA Overview section, a persistence unit is required to instantiate an EntityManagerFactoryjakarta.persistence.EntityManagerFactory.close()Close the factory, releasing any resources that it holds. in a portable way.

 The following persistence.xml file defines one persistence unit: